TITLE 32: ENERGY

 K) Client or facility contact person and phone number

-L) Proposed use and names of authorized users, their social security numbers or other unique identification that can be independently verified (e.g., driver's license number, employee ID, work permit number, etc.)
+L) Proposed use and names of authorized users, their unique identification that can be independently verified (e.g., driver's license number, employee ID, work permit number, etc.), or if no other identification is available, the social security number of the individual; and

 M) Device manufacturer, model, radionuclide, source model, and activity.